jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 The emotional process of accepting the news is the worst experience of my life by far.
 I had a testicular torsion as a kid and I remember the excruciating pain, wanting to die to relieve it.
 I would happily and cheerfully suffer that for the rest of my life if I could have the peace of mind of knowing that my child's brain would be fine.
 The mind-pain is excruciating and superior to any physical pain.

-When it starts, the process is that of grieving for the death of a healthy child - a child that never came - in addition to receiving the news that your baby is possibly mentally handicapped for life.
+When it starts, the process is that in addition to receiving the news that your baby is possibly mentally handicapped for life of grieving for the death of a healthy child - a child that never came at the time of receiving the news - .
 There is no way to cope with it, no training I can think off and no advice I can imagine for those first few hours.
 It is cruel, it is a surreal unbelievable nightmare.

 There is an emotional rollercoaster during the first 72 hours, panic, anxiety, fear, happiness, confusion, incomprehension, uncertainty, frustration, anger...
 It is common for parents to enter into depression in a matter of hours, lose the appetite, act erratic, thinking constantly at what could have happened and what may happen in the future.
 Thinking about the pain that this fragile baby born has endured, thinking about his state, the painkillers, drugs and catheters as well as the bleak future ahead for this child is excruciating.
 I fear this will haunt me for life.